 Recognizing early signs of oral disease is key to prevention.
 With comprehensive in-office examinations and thorough cleanings, our goal is to prevent caries (cavities) and gum disease from developing in the first place.
+We offer Guided Biofilm Therapy, which is the newest, cutting-edge technology in prevention.
 We also talk with you about your personal risk factors for developing caries and help you implement at-home care options accordingly, so that you can make your mouth less friendly to cavity-causing bacterias.

 When dental issues do develop, we treat with therapeutics early and swiftly so that we can help you maintain optimum health and avoid more elaborate procedures down the road.

 For some people, dental issues such as bone loss from gum diseases is caused more from genetics than at-home care routines.
 If this applies to you, your at-home care routine of brushing and flossing is especially important, but in some cases, it may not be enough.
 Dr. Kim and her team implement a Perio Program to help patients prevent and treat gum disease.
 This program is highly beneficial for our patients with a genetic predisposition toward gum disease.
 We invite you to learn more about our Perio Program below.